 Pulpit Today Sermons

-RED FLAGS: Don’t Ignore Them!
+Don’t Ignore Them!

 The reason I’m addressing red flags is because they are a primary way that God deals with Christians, sinners, and even nations.
 It’s the flag connoting stop; do not proceed; or, danger ahead.
 I want to open with an illustration that divulges the importance of red flags.